-Into great detail here in this article about why it’s not all that great of an idea to wait until the marijuana that you used is out of your system is because, once you’ve tested positive for marijuana, this information is shared within an insurance database that most insurance companies (if not all) will have access to.
+Into great detail here in this article about why it’s not all that great of an idea to wait until the marijuana that you used is out of your system, its because, once you’ve tested positive for marijuana, this information is shared within an insurance database that most insurance companies (if not all) will have access to.

 A better option…

 Is to simply start from scratch and in the even that you didn’t apply with a “marijuana friendly” insurance company choose to do so the second time around.
-Especially if you have been denied life insurance by the original insurance company or charged an extra premium for your used.
+Especially if you have been denied life insurance by the original insurance company or charged an extra premium due to your marijuana use.